caramel and cashews

 • In the bowl of a large food processor, pulse gluten-free flour, sugar, and salt until combined.

-• Add the cold butter to the food processor and pulse until the mixture is crumbly with pea to bean size pieces of butter in it.
+• Add the cold butter to the food processor and pulse until the mixture is crumbly with walnut size pieces of butter in it.
 Don't pulse it too much.

 • Add the egg yolk to the mixture and pulse for a few seconds to incorporate.

-• Dump the mixture into a large bowl and use your hands to form a ball.
+• Dump the mixture into a large bowl and use your hands to form the crumbs into a round disc.
 You don't want to work it too much or you will melt the butter.

-• Wrap the ball in plastic wrap and refrigerate the dough for 30 minutes.
+• Wrap the disc in plastic wrap and refrigerate the dough for 30 minutes.
+Remove the chilled dough from the fridge and separate into two discs.

-• Lightly flour a large work surface and use a rolling pin to roll the pie dough out into a circle.
-Be sure the circle is much larger than the pie tin.
+• Lightly flour a large work surface and use a rolling pin to roll out one disc of dough into a circle.
+Be sure the circle is larger than the pie tin.
+It should be ⅛ inch thick.
+If you roll it too thick, the bottom crust won't cook fully.

 • Carefully fold the circle in half and transfer to the pie tin.
 Unfold the crust and move it into place with your fingers.